 As part of our mission to increase public awareness of the work undertaken by the Society and its breeders in 2013 the Society set about the challenge of finding suitable visitor attractions promoting the Shire horse.
 Society representatives visited the following attractions and found they are worthy of the Society status of ‘Approved Visitor Centre.’
 We are constantly on the look out for new centres, if you would like to recommend an attraction near you please contact us and we will make arrangements to visit them.

-Don’t forget, paid up Society members, producing their membership card gain free access to approved centres (conditions apply).
+Don’t forget, paid up Society members, producing their membership badge gain *free access to Approved Centres (conditions apply).

 Cotebrook Shire Horse Centre, Cheshire.

 Winner of Cheshire’s “Visitor Attraction of the Year”, Cotebrook Shire Horse Centre is set in 50 acres in the heart of the beautiful Cheshire countryside, and offers everything for the perfect day out.